RockwellShah/bitnote/README.md

 BitNote runs entirely in your browser on a client/blockchain model.
 Your notes are encrypted locally using AES-256 through the web crypto API and stored on-chain.
 Only you (and those you explicitly authorize) can decrypt it.
 No centralized servers.
 It's just you, your browser, and the blockchain.

-For additional security, BitNote can be locally installed as a progressive web app on both desktop and mobile, run offline, and requires explicit user opt-in for updates.
+For additional security, BitNote can be locally installed as a progressive web app on both desktop and mobile, it can run offline, and requires explicit user opt-in for updates.

 - **Frontend**: Pure HTML/CSS/JS — no frameworks, under 1MB
 - **Backend**: Smart contracts written in Solidity hosted on the Avalanche blockchain (C-Chain)